 If you think long-term, you can save money as you can leave your flower garden a bit sparse–allowing plants to fill out the spaces naturally.
 You can wait for end of season sales because you know you are going to be able to enjoy the blooms in following years.
 You can ask each year for cast offs and slowly fill your flower garden for free over the years.

-These 8 tips will help you create a wonderful flower garden full of blooms without robbing your wallet.
+These eight tips will help you create a beautiful flower garden full of blooms without robbing your wallet.